stepanenko/stepanenko/quotes.md

 > The most important property of a program is whether it accomplishes the intention of its user. --C. A. R. HOARE

 > Another effective technique is to explain your code to someone else.
 This will often cause you to explain the bug to yourself.
 Sometimes it takes no more than a few sentences, followed by an embarrassed “Never mind, I see what's wrong.
 Sorry to bother you.”
 This works remarkably well; you can even use non-programmers as listeners.
 One university computer center kept a teddy bear near the help desk.
 Students with mysterious bugs were required to explain them to the bear before they could speak to a human counselor. --BRIAN W. KERNIGHAN and ROB PIKE

+> Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it... --DAN ARIELY